XLabs/fiber-redis-storage/README.md

 # fiber-redis-storage

-improved redis storage module for fiber
+Improved redis storage module for fiber
+- Error handling on caller side (no panic internally)
+- Support for key prefix (allow to group keys)